 Whether you recognize the warning signs of impending burnout or you’re already past the breaking point, trying to push through the exhaustion and continuing as you have been will only cause further emotional and physical damage.
 Now is the time to pause and change direction by learning how you can help yourself overcome burnout and feel healthy and positive again.

-When you're on the road to burnout, you can feel helpless.
+When you're burned out, problems seem insurmountable, everything looks bleak, and it's difficult to muster up the energy to care, let alone take action to help yourself.
 But you have a lot more control over stress than you may think.
-There are positive steps you can take to deal with burnout and get your life back into balance.
+There are positive steps you can take to deal with overwhelming stress and get your life back into balance.
 One of the most effective is to reach out to others.

-Try to be more sociable with your coworkers.
+Be more sociable with your coworkers.
 Developing friendships with people you work with can help buffer you from job burnout.
-When you take a break, for example, instead of directing your attention to your smart phone, try engaging your colleagues.
+When you take a break, for example, instead of directing your attention to your smartphone, try engaging your colleagues.
 Or schedule social events together after work.

 Being helpful to others delivers immense pleasure and can help to significantly reduce stress as well as broaden your social circle.

-While it’s important not to take on too much when you’re facing burnout, helping others doesn’t have to involve a lot of time or effort.
-Even small things like a kind word or friendly smile can make you feel good and help lower stress—for you and the other person.
+While it’s important not to take on too much when you’re facing overwhelming stress, helping others doesn’t have to involve a lot of time or effort.
+Even small things like a kind word or friendly smile can make you feel better and help lower stress both for you and the other person.

 Whether you have a job that leaves you rushed off your feet or one that is monotonous and unfulfilling, the most effective way to combat job burnout is to quit and find a job you love instead.
-Of course, for many of us changing job or career is far from being a practical solution—we’re grateful just to have work to pay the bills.
-Whatever your situation, though, there are still things you can do to improve your state of mind.
+Of course, for many of us changing job or career is far from being a practical solution, we’re grateful just to have work that pays the bills.
+Whatever your situation, though, there are still steps you can take to improve your state of mind.

-Try to find some value in what you do.
-Even in some mundane jobs, you can often focus on how what you do helps others, for example, or provides a much-needed product or service.
-Focus on aspects of the job that you do enjoy—even if it’s just chatting with your coworkers at lunch.
+Try to find some value in your work.
+Even in some mundane jobs, you can often focus on how your role helps others, for example, or provides a much-needed product or service.
+Focus on aspects of the job that you do enjoy, even if it’s just chatting with your coworkers at lunch.
 Changing your attitude towards your job can help you regain a sense of purpose and control.